Medical school: Sri Lanka

-Syria

-Medical education in the Syrian universities consists of 6 years of training after high school.
-The first three include the basic sciences subjects, followed by 2 years of clinical clerkships.
-The sixth year also include clerkships in main specialties.
-Then, medical students are required to pass a standardized medical exam for graduation.
-Placement into residency programs is based on their scores in the exit exam in addition to their medical school cumulative grades in the context of their desires.
+Taiwan

+The medical education in the Taiwan is usually 7 years (6-year learning plus 1-year internship) in duration, starting right after high schools.

+The first 2 years in the 7-year system is composed of basic sciences and liberal art courses.
+Doctor-patient classes are emphasized, and most schools require compulsory amounts of volunteer hours.

+Clinical sciences are compressed into a two-year program in the third and fourth years.

+The duration of clerkships and internships varies from school to school, but all of them end at the seventh grade.

+Taiwan's medical education began in 1897 and is over 100 years old now.
+Students graduate with a Doctor of Medicine (MD) degree.
+Starting from the year 2013, incoming students will have a 6+2 year curriculum, in which the first 6 years are oriented similarly as before and the last two years are Post Graduate Years; this change aims to increase primary care capabilities of medical school graduates.

 Thailand

 The first medical school in Thailand was established back in 1890 at Siriraj Hospital, which is now become Faculty of Medicine Siriraj Hospital, Mahidol University.
 Currently, there are 26 medical programs offered nationwide.
 Most of the Thai medical schools are government-funded and require Thai citizenship for eligibility.
 Two private medical schools exist at the moment.
 Some Thais choose to attend private medical schools or attend a medical school in a foreign country due to relatively few openings and extremely competitive entrance examination scores required for enrollment in public medical schools.

-The Thai medical education is a six-year system, consisting of 1 year in basic-science, 2 years in pre-clinical training, and 3 years for clinical training.
+The Thai medical education is a six-year system, consisting of one year in basic-science, two years in pre-clinical training, and three years for clinical training.
 Upon graduation, all medical students must pass national medical licensing examinations and a university-based comprehensive test.
 After medical school, newly graduated doctors are under contract to spend a year of internship and 2 years of tenure in rural areas before they are eligible for any other residency positions or specialized training, mostly in locations outside Bangkok.

 Students will receive Doctor of Medicine (MD) degree at the end of the process.
 This degree is equivalent to a master's degree in Thailand.